 If you’re finding yourself struggling with your emotions – such as stress, fear or anger – uncertain about how to make a decision, unclear about what you want going forward, or you’re resisting moving forward (procrastinating), coaching is a fantastic approach.

 It will help you to become clear and certain about the path you should take and help you navigate the challenges successfully as you encounter them.

 A business mentor is a subject matter expert.
 For example, if you want to setup an online ecommerce store, you’d expect a business mentor who was helping you to have achieved this already and to know the key steps and pitfalls of each approach.

-If you little to no knowledge of how to take the next step – you literally are missing the knowledge – you’ll find that the right mentor can help you take the leap.
+If you have little to no knowledge of how to take the next step, you’ll find that the right mentor can help you take the leap.
 If you have no idea how to move forward to your goal, you may need someone to directly help you and lead you by the hand.